joseduard/Perou-page/README.md

-# peroupage
+# Perou page

 Web page model in RWD.
-Html, CSS and media queries were used
+Html, CSS and media queries were used.